mgreasly/react-v-redux/README.md

 # react-v-redux

 Working through redux and redux-toolkit.
 So, the classic todos app.
-What's in the branches?
+What's in here?

-## master
+## state
 Implemented with state - held in App and passed to the child components.

 ## redux